miajl/r1_assignment_2/README.md

 ![rqt_graph](./doc/rosgraph.png)

 ## Target Setter Pseudocode
-Because the target setter uses many callbacks, it is difficult to create a directional flow.
+Because the target setter uses many callbacks, it is difficult to organize the logic into a flowchart.
 Instead I will write pseudocode for the main function and each of the callback functions.

 ### Main